PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/commands/PSFramework/Select-PSFObject.md

 ### Example 2: Converting type
 ```
-Import-Csv .\file.csv | Select-PSFObject Name, "Length as Size to DbaSize"
+Import-Csv .\file.csv | Select-PSFObject Name, "Length as Size to PSFSize"
 ```

-Selects the properties Name and Length, renaming Length to Size and converting it to \[DbaSize\] (a userfriendly representation of size numbers contained in the dbatools module)
+Selects the properties Name and Length, renaming Length to Size and converting it to \[Example\] (a userfriendly representation of size numbers without turning the data into string)

 _